Sharing your Skills as a Volunteer in Paddington

-Time for Paddington runs many programmes within which you can share your business experience and enhance it, as you learn to engage with different people with varying needs.
+Paddington Community Programme runs many opportunities within which you can share your business experience and enhance it, as you learn to engage with different people with varying needs.
 You are guaranteed to be enriched by the people you meet and, whether you spend one hour a week as a reading mentor or several hours a month with a VCO, you will find it brings a renewed sense of satisfaction.

-If you would like to volunteer locally, please get in touch with Roberta Boschi, Programme Manager, Time for Paddington.
+If you would like to volunteer locally, please get in touch with Emily Shaw, Paddington Community Programme Manager.